 With the right treatment and preparation, you can transform spring water into a safe haven for your beloved underwater companions.
 So, let’s dive into the world of spring water and learn how to create the perfect aquatic paradise for your fish.

 Is spring water safe for fish?

-Rapid and intense urbanizations directly cause ecological problems in springs water quality parameters in developed countries.
+That depends on many factors.
+Rapid and intense urbanizations directly cause ecological problems in spring water quality parameters in developed countries.
 Because of these impacts, though it looks like crystal-clear spring water can contain many kinds of chemicals that release effluent water nearby farms and industries.